MassimilianoDH/terraform-push/off-stacks/README.md

-A place to keep un-used configuration files.
+A place to keep un-used Terraform configuration files.